johnmnc/vim-cli/notes.md

 ## Some miscellaneous tips
 ### Line numbers
-Use the command `:set number` to turn on line numbers
+Use the command `:set number` to turn on line numbers.
+This is a good line to add to your `.vimrc` file.

 ### Visual selection
-Press `Shift-V` to begin visual marking of lines.
+After moving the cursor to a line, press `Shift-V` to begin visual marking of lines.
+You can increase or decrease the selection by moving the cursor down or up.

+Once the range is selected, you can delete the selected lines with the `x` command.

-Once a range is marked, you can use the `y` (yank) command to copy those lines into the register (which can then be pasted somewhere else with the `p` or `P` command).
+Additionally, you can use the `y` (yank) command to copy those lines into the register (which can then be pasted somewhere else with the `p` or `P` command).

 `Esc` will cancel the visual marking.